octopus8sg/com.octopus8.twilio-whatsapp/README.md

 3. Press ‘Submit’.

 4. Only contacts who has messaged our business account, will receive your message.
 If they have not messaged previously, it will not be sent.
 This is due to a security and privacy feature on Whatsapp's end.

-# Best way to download
-If you do not want to make any changes mentioned above, go to https://dev.aacsconnect.com/wp-admin/admin.php?page=CiviCRM and download the “twilio_whatsapp” extension.

 The extension is licensed under [AGPL-3.0](LICENSE.txt).